 Unsecured loans are a huge leap of faith for lenders and could mean the difference between loss and profit.
 As risky as it may seem, there are still ways in which you can turn the odds to your favor.
-An unsecured promissory note is a loan instrument that offers a degree of security to unsecured loans— despite the nature of its name.
+In this case, you’ll need to get an unsecured promissory note.
+An unsecured promissory note is a loan instrument that offers a degree of security to unsecured loans—despite the nature of its name.
 Read on in this article to learn more.
 Read More

 Like other loan instruments, writing an unsecured promissory note begins with the definition of its purpose right in its first paragraph.
 You can do this by indicating its effective date, introduce the lender and the borrower, and specify the loan’s principal amount and interest.
 Defining this note’s purpose also defines the boundaries of the enforcement of its terms and conditions.
 Furthermore, this will also help you with your claims against the borrower should you decide to bring it into court.

 2. Outline the Loan’s Payment Details

 Next, you must outline the details of how the borrower should pay for the loan.
 This begins by indicating whether the borrower chooses to pay for the loan through installment, interest payment, or by lump sum payment.
 Also, set the starting dates and payment amount if the borrower chooses to pay by instalments.
 Doing so helps you track and record the borrower’s payment schedule, as well as determine whether the borrower has paid the loan in time or has defaulted.

 Then, set the note’s payment terms and conditions.
 This includes defining the note’s maturity date, late fee amount and period, the borrower’s default, the acceleration of the loan, the borrower’s right of prepayment, as well as their implementing rules and regulations.
 Setting and defining these terms lets the borrower know the mechanics of the note’s payment and default.
 But more importantly, it also enables you to secure further your interest in the loan and its timely payment as well.